brianglass/anastasis/files/monday_matins5.md

 The noble Champions of the Lord, baptised in streams of blood, were not defiled by any second stain; and therefore crowned as victors, they dance unceasingly among the Angels.

-Strengthened by the hopes of things to come, the noble Martyrs for true religion endured the heavy mass of tortures, and having died they stand unceasingly around the MasterÂ’s throne.
+Strengthened by the hopes of things to come, the noble Martyrs for true religion endured the heavy mass of tortures, and having died they stand unceasingly around the Master’s throne.

 ****